Benjamin-C/ExploSnake/build.md

     1. Confirm that VBUS is 0V
     1. Confirm that 5V net is at 5V
     1. Unplug the power supply
-1. Install U3
-1. Install D5
+1. Install D5.
+The bar is on the pin 1 side
 1. Test the 5v reg
     1. Connect a USBC power supply capable of 20V
     1. Confirm that VBUS is 20V
-    1. Confirm that 5V is around 4.5V
+    1. Confirm that 5V is roughly 4.7V
     1. Confirm that D4 and D1 are both lit
-    1. Connect a USBC power supply not capable of 20V (e.g. a USB A-C cable)
+    1. Connect a USBC port to your computer
-    1. Confirm that D3 is the only LED that is lit
+    1. Confirm that D3 and D1 are both lit
-    1. Confirm that VBUS is 0V
+    1. Confirm that VBUS is roughly 0V
     1. Confirm that 5V net is at 5V
     1. Unplug the power supply
+1. Install U2 and U3
+1. Install Y1
+    1. Match the direction of the text to the silkscreen
+    1. Install by reflow if possible or by hand if you have not already installed it
 1. Install Q5
-1. Install U2 and U3
+1. Install all switches
-1. Install Y1 by reflow if possible or by hand if you have not already installed it
+1. Clean the board

+## Step 2 - Burn the bootloader
+1. Aquire an Atmel programmer.
+This can be a dedicated device, or another Arduino running the ICSP firmware.
+    1. Open the Arduino IDE
+    1.

 1. Test the uC
     1. Connect the USBC cable to a computer
+    1. Confirm that D1 and D3 are lit
+    1. Confirm that the computer can see the atmega32u4